Our fast-moving Science Shows and Science Incursions, will inspire students and support your curriculum.

 Level: Year 1 to 8

-In this amazing session, we will cover many of light’s properties and more.
-Everything will be demonstrated at the appropriate age level and students will use rainbow gratings.
+In this amazing session, we will cover many of light’s properties – all to be demonstrated at the appropriate age level and students will use rainbow gratings.

 * Five ways to produce light